dusk-network/Poseidon252/README.md

 use canonical_derive::Canon;
 use canonical_host::MemStore;
 use dusk_plonk::prelude::*;
-use poseidon252::tree::zk::merkle_opening;
-use poseidon252::tree::{PoseidonAnnotation, PoseidonLeaf, PoseidonTree};
+use poseidon252::tree::{PoseidonAnnotation, PoseidonLeaf, PoseidonTree, merkle_opening};

 // Constant depth of the merkle tree const DEPTH: usize = 17;